TimeMachine: A Time Series is Worth 4 Mambas for Long-term Forecasting: Proposed Method

 Channel mixing is performed when the datasets contain a significantly large number of channels, in particular, when the look-back $L$ is comparable to the channel number $M$, taking the whole sequence as a token to better provide context cues.
 All four Mambas are used to capture the global context of the sequences at different scales and learn from the channel correlations.
 This helps stabilize the training and reduce overfitting with large $M$.
-To switch between the channel-independence and channel-mixing cases, the input sequence is simply transposed, with one Mamba in each branch processing the transposed input, as demonstrated in Figure~\ref{fig:method}.\\ These integrated Mamba blocks empower our model for content-dependent feature extraction and reasoning with long-range dependencies and feature interactions. \\
+To switch between the channel-independence and channel-mixing cases, the input sequence is simply transposed, with one Mamba in the outer Mamba pair and one in the inner pair processing the transposed input, as demonstrated in Figure~\ref{fig:method}.
+These integrated Mamba blocks empower our model for content-dependent feature extraction and reasoning with long-range dependencies and feature interactions. \\

 {\bf{Output Projection:}} After receiving the output tokens from the Mambas, our goal is to project these tokens to generate predictions with the desired sequence length.
 To accomplish this task, we utilize two MLPs, $P_1$ and $P_2$, which output $n_1$ and $T$ time points, respectively, with each point having $M$ channels.
-Specifically, projector $P_1$ performs a mapping $\mathcal{R}^{M \times n_2} \rightarrow \mathcal{R}^{M \times n_1}$, as discussed above for obtaining $x^{(4)}$.
+Specifically, projector $P_1$ performs a mapping $\mathcal{R}^{M \times n_2} \rightarrow \mathcal{R}^{M \times n_1}$, as discussed above for obtaining $\mathbf{x}^{(4)}$.
 Subsequently, projector $P_2$ performs a mapping $\mathbb{R}^{M \times 2n_1} \rightarrow \mathbb{R}^{M \times T}$, transforming the concatenated output from the Mambas into the final predictions.
 The use of a two-stage output projection via $P_1$ and $P_2$ symmetrically aligns with the two-stage embedded representation obtained through $E_1$ and $E_2$.

 In addition to the token transformation, we also employ residual connections.
 One residual connection is added before $P_1$, and another is added after $P_1$.
 The effectiveness of these residual connections is verified by experimental results (see Supplementary Table~\ref{tab:res_connections}).
 Residual connections are demonstrated by arrows and element-wise addition in our method (Figure~\ref{fig:method}).